im-Goodman/ULS/DS3_ULS/ScientificWorkflow/Result/README.md

 # Scientific Workflow

-LIGO and Montage were constructed according to the structures of the corresponding scientific workflows.
+LIGO and Montage are constructed according to the structures of the corresponding scientific workflows.

-A small-scale experiment was conducted here, comparing ULS with the main baseline, HEFT_RT.
+A small-scale experiment was conducted here, comparing ULS with HEFT_RT, the main baseline.

-Two scientific workflows and radar correlation were selected here, and 500 workflows were randomly injected to obtain the results shown in the figures.
+Two scientific workflows and Radar Correlation are selected here, and 500 workflows are randomly injected to obtain the results shown in the figures.

-The conclusion is consistent with the paper.
+The conclusion is consistent with the paper, highlighting the superiority of ULS.